nichelicorn/complete-javascript-course/03-Developer-Skills/readme.md

   * Find in the code: use developer console; debugger software
   * Fix it!: Replace the bad code with a correct solution
   * Prevent: Search project for a similar bug; write tests!

+## 61. Debugging with the console and breakpoints
+* watched debugger demo